Start with bench trials - try one treatment at a time

 In the U.S., a wine can be called a ‘Varietal’ if it is made of at least 75% of that wine, which means that another wine can be blended into it without being put on the label.
 In fact, most wines are blended to some degree.

 Wine kits and juice buckets tend to accumulate a lot of carbon dioxide and need to be degassed for a long time.
 Yes, this will add oxygen if you stir it so violently that it foams.
-Normal degassing by spinning will not cause quite as much of an issue.
+Normal degassing by stirring will not cause quite as much of an issue.
 Degassing takes as long as it takes.
-There should be no bubbles surfacing and the wine should not have foam on top when degassing is finished.
+There should be no bubbles surfacing and the wine should not have foam on top when degassing is finished, keeping in mind that aggressive stirring can draw air into the wine causing continuous bubbles.
 You can also put some wine in a test tube or narrow tube and shake it while covering the opening.
 The wine should not foam up and when you remove your hand, it shouldn’t pop.

 There are other ways to degas.
-Use of a vacuum suction pump works well without adding oxygen to your wine.
-(You will need to use a glass carboy for this - the vacuum will simply collapse a plastic carboy.)
+Use of a vacuum pump works well without adding oxygen to your wine.
+You will need to use a glass carboy for this - the vacuum will simply collapse a plastic carboy.
 Passing a wine through a filter tends to remove a good deal of carbonation (gas).
 Another option is to let your wine sit.
-It will degas on its own over time ( but more slowly at lower temperatures ).
+It will degas on its own over time, but more slowly.
+If you don't plan to bottle within the first few months, letting it degass naturally is the preferred method.

 Some wines develop a sort of cloudy sediment, sometimes crystals or perhaps even a soft, particulate residue.
 There are many reasons for this to happen.
 Most of the prevention methods are very simple.
 Before getting ready to bottle, check your pH.
 Also make sure that SO2 levels are appropriate for the pH that you have.
 Cold stabilizing the wine for at least several days at temperatures below 45 degrees will cause a drop in acid and any sediments that are present.
 Cold stabilizing is almost always an important step in finishing your wine.
-Once cold stabilizing is done and it is warmed back up, either add the two-step clarifying agent or filter your wine.
+Once cold stabilizing is done, either allow it to settle, add the two-step clarifying agent, or filter your wine.
 This will help to remove most, if not all remaining solids.
 At this point, your wine should be ready to bottle and should not develop any more sediments.

 None of the cubes or spirals should be sanitized.
 They come packaged and clean and unless you drop them on the ground or store them outside of their packaging, they will not hurt your wine.
 Sanitizing those items can actually remove the effectiveness of the spirals or cubes and can also lead to off flavors in your wine.